 Casseroles? - Absolutely.
 Pasta dishes? - Have been cooking them since I was a teenager.
 Baking of all sorts? - It's my favorite, and how I got my start in the kitchen.
 I started helping my Mom in the kitchen with baking way back when I was about 3 or 4 years old.

 Given my husband's and daughter's love for plain meat-and-veggie meals, I've had to learn how to cook up basic, everyday meat meals.
-Like our very-favorite stovetop pork roast, maple crock pot ham, and oven barbecue chicken thighs.
+Like our very-favorite stovetop pork roast, maple crock pot ham, homemade Shake & Bake pork chops, and oven barbecue chicken thighs.

-The latest addition to our favorite easy meat meals are these super tasty, super easy Pan Fried Pork Chops.
+One addition to our favorite easy meat meals that our family is very glad I learned to make are these super tasty, super easy Pan Fried Pork Chops.

 Not only are these pork chops flavorful, they're really easy and fast to make, too.
 From start to finish, they can be on the table in about 25 to 30 minutes.
 Which makes them a perfect everyday go-to dinner dish.